stephenajulu/ajulusthoughts.com/content/post/my-5-month-self-improvement-action-plan-august.md

 #### Write

 Write at least one post a day or write on Twitter a motivating message you believe in.
+Got a 30% deal for you.
+I can build you a blog in less than 2 days.
+Contact me: [alunje73@gmail.com](mailto:alunje73@gmail.com).

 #### Practice assertiveness